Can your accounting resume give you an advantage when you apply for a job this year? Only if it’s perfect.

 An old saying about resumes abounds in recruiting and human resources circles: There are only two times when people are perfect.
-Once is when they are born, and the other is when they write their resume.
+One is when they are born, and the other is when they write their resume.

-Perfect your resume this year
+Perfect your accounting resume

-1. Be honest about the skills you possess, the scope of your prior role and any quantifiable information you share.
+1. Be honest about the scope of your prior role and any quantifiable information you share.
 At the top of the page, highlight your skills and experience in an executive summary to convey your most impressive accomplishments.
 Present your career accomplishments and focus on what you achieved in each of your roles.
 In the education section, if you’ve been working in accounting for several years, you don’t need as much emphasis as if you were newly graduated.

 3. Ask someone you trust to review, edit and check the document for spelling errors or typos.
 Everyone needs an editor as an assistant.
 You wouldn’t want to send out any resume blunders, such as one that describes yourself as “familiar with all faucets of accounting,” as if you were an accountant by day and plumber by night.
 Or listing “account retaliation” as one of your job duties, instead of reconciliation.
 It also helps to print out your resume for closer review, take a break and return with a fresh set of eyes.